richelbilderbeek/lesson_mermaid/docs/evaluations/20250410/README.md

   I really enjoyed to do the assignments because I could use my own data do develop something I could use later on in my publications or presentations.
-It was also fun to know all the logic behind the way our brain receive and interpretate an image, and the ways we could improve our illustrations for a better communication process.
+It was also fun to know all the logic behind the way our brain receive and interpret an image, and the ways we could improve our illustrations for a better communication process.
   Also the use of different softwares and the potential of each one.
   I learned a lot and I am